JungPham/cypress_framework_demo/README.md

 ## Run and save result on dashboard

-npx cypress run --record --key 730f5e89-2807-4f18-979f-202508fb31e1 --parallel
+npx cypress run --record --key 730f5e89-2807-4f18-979f-202508fb31e1

 ## Issue

-1.  - The report generator have issue about dupicate test cases on Allure report.
+- The report generator have issue about dupicate test cases on Allure report.